Väinämöinen: In Finnish mythology

 A 1674 letter written by Johan Cajanus stated that in Kainuu, Väinämöinen was called a son of a giant named Kaleva.
 According to Christfried Ganander in 1789, Kaleva had 12 sons, but the only ones he named in addition to Väinämöinen were Ilmarinen, Hiisi, Soini, Liekiöinen and Kihovauhkonen.
 Joukahainen is also sometimes mentioned to be Väinämöinen's brother, though this is not the case in all versions.
-Väinämöinen's birth is a rare topic in runic songs, but a rare Ostrobothnian song describes him having been born from the Maiden of North, who was impregnated by a sea giant.
+Väinämöinen's birth is a rare topic in runic songs, but a rare Ostrobothnian song describes him having been born from the Maiden of the North, who was impregnated by a sea giant.
 In another song, his father is said to be Kave-ukko, Lord of the North, who is described like a great warrior.

 Väinämöinen has often been described as a shaman hero, a mythical tietäjä, with magical abilities, secret knowledge and being the most skilled singer.
 There is an old myth of his katabasis (journey to the underworld).
 He does also possess more armed warrior-like features especially in runic songs from Ostrobothnia.
 He is not only a rune singer, but a skilled smith and sword user as well.

 Väinämöinen is the undisputed protagonist of Ostrobothnian runic songs collected in the 18th century.
 The myths around him include him trying to propose to an Air Maiden or Tuulikki, trying to build a boat as a task she gave him and accidentally hurting his knee, causing it to bleed.
 This is also known as the Finnish flood myth.
 In another well attested myth, Väinämöinen goes on a journey on his boat, creates the Kantele and plays it so well even goddesses show up to listen to it.
 Väinämöinen travelling to the underworld Tuonela, a common myth in Karelia, is missing from Ostrobothnia and rare in the nearby Kainuu; and even in Kainuu, the protagonist of the myth is named Kaukomieli.
-In Kainuu, Väinämöinen is more likely to travel to Pohjola, which does also have the synonym Manala (the underworld, the same as Tuonela).
+In Kainuu, Väinämöinen is more likely to travel to Pohjola, which also has the synonym Manala (the underworld, the same as Tuonela).